Black Earth Creek V

 Wildlife: Bald eagles, muskrats, hawks, an exotic goose and three dogs.

-Without ever intending to, we seem to paddle a certain stretch of Black Earth Creek every year in early spring, each time approaching it differently: adding something upstream or taking off a segment downstream.
+Without ever intending to, we seem to paddle a certain stretch of Black Earth Creek each year in early spring, each time doing it slightly differently: adding something upstream or taking off a segment downstream.
 And each year has offered not only a different feel by changing things up, but the creek itself has been different on each occasion.
 The old adage is spot-on: you never do paddle the same river twice.

 What we liked:

 True enough, there’s a designated landing of sorts behind the The Shoe Box.
-No dock or anything but the banks are grassy and low, which makes accessing the water simple and easy.
-There’s an actual gateway composed of telephone poles.
-It is arguably the most unnecessarily tall gateway to a tiny creek, but it’s very cool that this is paddler-friendly.
+No dock or anything, but the banks are grassy and low, which makes accessing the water simple and easy.
 Even on a busy Sunday in spring, there was plenty of parking for our vehicles.
-There are no facilities outside, and there is a short schlep of about 150’ to the water.
+Beginning here, instead of at Olson Road, adds two 2.7 miles of paddling through many meanders past fields, bridges, and bluffs, on water whose current ranges from steady, peppy, to a light rapid ledge or two.

-And yes, the otherwise infamous cattle fences are now paddler-friendly (though with a caveat).
-There are two fences about 8′ apart, parallel to one another.
-Each has a section of PVC pipes that swing forward.
-The logic here is the PVC sections still keep the cattle enclosed but allow paddlers to push forward and through the fences without getting out.
-This is a real improvement, since before you had to get out of your boat, knee-deep in the muddy water, push your boat underneath the fence, hold onto it still with one hand, then lift up the fence with your other hand enough to duck your body under – ideally without scraping your skin and warranting a tetanus shot, again all while not losing your boat.
+Yes, the otherwise infamous cattle fences upstream of Olson Road are now paddler-friendly (though with a caveat).
+Made of vertically dangling PVC piping, you kinda just plow/push through them.
+It may not sound great, but it’s a commendable improvement.
+Before, you had to get out of your boat, knee-deep in the muddy water, push your boat underneath the fence, hold onto it still with one hand, then lift up the fence with your other hand enough to duck your body under – ideally without scraping your skin and warranting a tetanus shot, again all while not losing your boat.
 In short, it sucked.
 And there was no way to portage around or over the fence.
 So, now it’s much better – and much appreciated!
-The only caveat is the current is strong here, so if you don’t line the bow of your boat straight-on, getting through the PVC will be tricky (as one in our paddling party discovered, much to her chagrin).
-Also, the PVC pipes are pretty hard – they aren’t the lightweight flimsy kind.
-Be careful not to clobber your noggin going through.
+The only caveat is the current here is strong, so if you don’t line the bow of your boat straight-on, getting through the PVC will be tricky (as one in our paddling party discovered, to her chagrin).
+Also, the PVC pipes are rather hard and stiff – they aren’t the lightweight flimsy kind.
+Be careful not to clobber your noggin going through!

-A mile or so downstream from Olson Road, Black Earth Creek starts racing towards Mazomanie.
-It begins with a wee riffle here and there, then a small rapid and then it drops in earnest at one Class I-II chute followed immediately by an easier Class I rapid.
-And then it’s one mini-ledge after another for a couple miles of spectacularly splashy fun.
+A mile or so downstream from Olson Road is when the real fun starts – and doesn’t stop ’til Lyons Park.
 It can’t be stressed or overstated: a succession of rapids for a couple of miles is quite a rarity in southern Wisconsin.
 That such a stream is so close to our own homes is the cherry on top.
 The peppy current is just so much fun!
 Especially as it’s surrounded by an awfully pretty landscape.

 When we first paddled the downtown Mazo segment in 2015 there was a nasty logjam at the railroad bridges.
-At the time there was only a 2-foot-wide gap between the bridge pylon and deadfall, which then led to a small drop of about 18”, a rather splashy and precarious obstacle.
-Well, that washed out in the years between.
-Today, you’d never know that such a hazard had existed.
+At the time there was only a 2’-wide gap in between the bridge pylon and deadfall, which then led to a small drop of about 18”, a rather splashy and precarious obstacle.
+Well, that washed out in the years in between.
+Today, you’d never know that such a hazard had existed!
 Even the 18” drop is a thing of the past.

 What we didn’t like: